dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 Now If we remember, we also download from the FTP server a _kernel32.dll_ file, probably the one being used by the binary.
 It that's the case, it means that even if the API is not imported by the binary, we can calculate the Offset from another imported address f to any other API address we want form kernel32.
 So let's go ahead and do that.

 For this binary, I choose to use __VirtualAlloc__, but any of the other mentioned APIs used in __ROP__ techniques should work.
-We need to choose an address to calculate the Offset from it, and that it is imported, so I choose __TLSfree__ located at offset 0x90148 of the base address in the _idata_ or IAT (import address table)
+We need to choose an address to calculate the Offset from it, and that it is imported, so I choose __TLSfree__ located at offset 0x90148 of the base address in the _idata_ or [IAT (import address table)](https://resources.infosecinstitute.com/topic/the-import-directory-part-1/)

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-17-07-36.png)

-Also, we can create a variable for later use.
+We can create a variable for later use with this address.

 ```python
 tlsfree_iat = filesrv+0x00090148